Suicide Risk and Prevention for Kentucky Nurses

 Besides screening for risk factors for suicide, it is important to be able to recognize statements, behaviors, and moods that indicate an individual may be at immediate risk for suicide.

-Statements by a coworker or patient that constitute a suicide warning sign include language about:
+Statements by a patient that constitute a suicide warning sign include language about:

 - Killing oneself